SIGTechnologies/sigtech-python/SECURITY.md

-# Security Policy for SigTechnologies repositories
+# Security Policy

 ## Reporting Security Vulnerabilities

 We take the security of our software seriously and appreciate the support of our users in identifying and responsibly disclosing vulnerabilities.
-To report a security vulnerability or exploit related one of our repositories, please contact us via email at <support@sigtech.com>.
+To report a security vulnerability or exploit related one of our repositories, please contact us via email at [support@sigtech.com](mailto:support@sigtech.com).

->Attention!\
+>**Attention!**\
->Do not publicly disclose the vulnerability in a Github Issue or on a public forum such as Discord or Twitter.
+>Do not publicly disclose the vulnerability in a Github Issue or on a public forum such as X/Twitter.

 ## Scope